zulip/zulip/docs/production/install.md

 deployment (and future deployments when you upgrade) goes into.
-At the very end of the install process, the script moves the Zulip code tree it's running from (which you unpacked from a tarball above) to a directory there, and makes `/home/zulip/deployments/current` as a symbolic link to it.
+At the very end of the install process, the script moves the Zulip code tree it's running from (which you unpacked from a tarball above) to a directory there and makes `/home/zulip/deployments/current` as a symbolic link to it.
 * Installs Zulip's various dependencies.
 * Configures the various third-party services Zulip uses, including